-SHOWING 1 - 1 OF 1 RESULTS
+Showing 1 - 1 OF 1

 New Parent Support Program

-1599 J. Street
+1599 Jones Street

 Grand Forks AFB, ND 58205

 You may be expecting your first baby or busy with a toddler.
-That means you have your hands full, and may have questions.
+That probably means you have your hands full, and may have questions.
 Thankfully, help is at hand.
-The New Parent Support Program is a free service for military parents.

-New Parent Support Program staff are child development professionals, including registered nurses, clinical social workers, or para-professionals trained in the delivery and practice of established home visiting models.
+New Parent Support Program staff are child development professionals, including registered nurses, clinical social workers, and para-professionals trained in the delivery and practice of established home visiting models.
 The program is supervised and monitored at the installation level by the Family Advocacy program manager.

-The program is available to military families who are expecting a baby or have kids 3 or younger.
+The program is available to military families who are expecting a baby or have children age 3 or younger.
 Marine Corps eligibility includes families with at least one child under 5.

 The NPSP offers free voluntary home visitation services that include pregnancy wellness, infant and child nutrition, parenting skills developmental screenings just to name a few.
 Enrollment involves a home or office visit which will include the completion of enrollment forms.
-Infant & Child CPR, breastfeeding support, infant massage, home childproofing and much more are offered.
+Infant & Child CPR, breastfeeding support, car seat safety checks, infant massage, home childproofing and much more are offered.
 Program requirement to accomplish a minimum of 2 home visits per month.